 You should be able to establish trusting relationships quickly, to help the individual understand their situation and get the best possible outcome.
 You’ll also be trained to understand the legal context of your work and be able to identify whether and when someone may be at risk of hurting themselves or someone else.

-Helping people return to good mental health is every bit as valuable and satisfying as caring for those with physical illnesses.
+Helping people manage their mental health is every bit as valuable and satisfying as caring for those with physical illnesses.

 Some of the tasks you may be expected to do on a daily basis include: